ROCm/HIP/docs/tutorial/cooperative_groups_tutorial.rst

 Prerequisites
 =============

 To follow this tutorial, you'll need properly installed drivers and a HIP compiler toolchain to compile your code.
-Because ROCm HIP supports compiling and running on Linux and Microsoft Windows with AMD and NVIDIA GPUs, review the HIP development package installation before starting this tutorial.
+Because ROCm HIP supports compiling and running on Linux and Microsoft Windows with AMD GPUs, review the HIP development package installation before starting this tutorial.
 For more information, see :doc:`/install/install`.

 Simple HIP Code
 ===============